CollinCMU/CPS410-F19-Team04/README.md

 # CPS410-F19-Team04
 Platforming Game - Labratory Escape

-##-Group Members-
+## Group Members

 Tyler Blanchard    - blanc1tl

-Phillip Werries PhillipW-cmich
+Phillip Werries    - PhillipW-cmich
 Collin Van Brabant - CollinCMU

-Andrew Taing - TBD
+Andrew Taing       - taing1a

--Key Users-
+## Key Users
 Our primary users of this software will be teens and adults over 14 years old.
 Our target platform is PC.

--5 Key Features-
+## 5 Key Features

 Our game will have multiple levels